Is Your Back Pain From Adaptive Shortening Syndrome?

 Correcting this imbalance takes time and is not solved overnight.
 Many areas require reconditioning over time.

-It is essential to sit using the posture of a neutral S-curve while relying as little as possible on using your back rest.
-Although this will not fully correct adaptive shortening, it is an easy way to begin to reverse your imbalances.
+It is essential to sit using the posture of a neutral S-curve while relying as little as possible on using your chairs’ lumbar support.
+Although this will not fully correct shortening, it is an easy way to begin to reverse your imbalances.

 The bottom line is much less pain, soft tissue damage, and improved mobility.

 You will be all the better for it and will be able to sit safer and without the same discomfort as before.